 All weapons require ammunition!
 You can craft ammunition at the Blacksmith and buy it from various vendors across the map with silver coins.
 If you're lucky, you may even find ammunition in old wrecks, at outposts or just floating in the sea.
 Depending on your playstyle or preference, be sure to pack enough and the right type for your weapons to avoid dry firing during combat.

-If you find yourself low on repair kits there are other ways to repair your ship.
+If you find yourself low on repair or mending kits there are other ways to repair your ship.
 For the right price, you can repair your ship using silver at one of the dens or outposts spread across the world.
-You can also equip furniture that provides auto-repair over time when your ship is out of combat.
 Another option is to ask your fellow pirates to heal you using one of the healing weapons.
-All of these are great ways to save your repair kits for when you really need them!
+It won't remove the status effects from your ship, but it'll patch your hull and you'll stay afloat a while longer.
+All of these are great ways to save your kits for when you really need them!

 Food and Recipes